 Titan Embeddings

-Provides Bedrock Titan Embedding client.
+Provides Bedrock Titan Embedding model.
 Amazon Titan foundation models (FMs) provide customers with a breadth of high-performing image, multimodal embeddings, and text model choices, via a fully managed API.
 Amazon Titan models are created by AWS and pretrained on large datasets, making them powerful, general-purpose models built to support a variety of use cases, while also supporting the responsible use of AI.
 Use them as is or privately customize them with your own data.

 Bedrock Titan Embedding supports Text and Image embedding.